seiszhang/ucerf3-etas-results/2019_09_12-ComCatM7p1_ci38457511_7DaysAfter_ShakeMapSurfaces_NoFaults/README.md

 ## ComCat Data Comparisons
 *[(top)](#table-of-contents)*

 These plots compare simulated sequences with data from ComCat.
-All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file, and consider ruptures above Mc=3.5
+All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/09/29 01:19:28 UTC, 77.9 d after the simulation start time
+Last updated at 2019/10/04 12:04:42 UTC, 83.4 d after the simulation start time

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*